kevindevos/18_19_sirs_proj/README.md

 mvn clean install -DskipTests
 ```

-This places the required dependencies in the local maven .m2 repository to be imported from into other maven projects.
+This places the required dependencies in the local maven .m2 repository.